Many people have a misconception about sweating.

-Even if after an intense workout the bodyweight has decreased a lot due to the loss of fluids, we must drink the same amount of water to restore the normal hydration of our body.
+Even if after an intense workout the body weight has decreased a lot due to the loss of fluids, we must drink the same amount of water to restore the optimal hydration of our body.

-During exercise, the condition of dehydration and overheating of our body is very dangerous as It can lead to syncope ( fainting ).
+During exercise, the condition of dehydration and overheating of our body is very dangerous as They can lead to syncope ( fainting ).

-If you want to know how to burn fat, you need to understand your Energy Metabolism during exercise, because It will explain the relationship between exercise and substrates ( Glucose, protein, fat ) utilised as energy sources.
+If you want to know how to burn fat, you need to understand your energy metabolism during exercise, because It will explain the relationship between exercise and substrates ( Glucose, Protein, Fat ) utilized as energy sources.